 |Ship / The 500-foot Training Ship Golden Bear is Cal Maritime's fourth training ship, and the third to be called Golden Bear.||Academy / The only degree-granting maritime academy on the west coast of the U.S. and one of only seven in the nation.|

-Nearly 70% of all students live on campus.
-This high percentage enhances the sense of campus community.
+The high percentage of students living on campus enhances the sense of community.
 A truly residential campus is a key element to an academy lifestyle that adds to the students' feeling of ownership of and dedication to the school.

 At Cal Maritime, all students are also cadets who comprise the Corps of Cadets that forms the basic organizational structure of the Academy.
 Your classes will teach you the "hard" skills and knowledge for your degree, but the Corps of Cadets stresses the "soft" skills such as responsibility, accountability, leadership, and professionalism.
 Those soft skills are what give Cal Maritime graduates such an advantage in their job search and later careers.
 Leadership is emphasized through our Edwards Leadership Development Program (ELDP).

 One important way that Cal Maritime ensures a global perspective in its graduates is the requirement that all students travel abroad while taking courses and gaining experiences important to each major.
 The way each student fulfills this requirement is determined by his or her individual major either on our training ship or on school-sponsored study tours.
-To see what is scheduled for Summer 2016, go to this web page.
+To see what is scheduled for this summer, vist our Follow the Voyages page.

 Faculty-led, Cal Maritime-sponsored three-week study tours to international locations such as Costa Rica, Vietnam, France/Morocco, or Northern Europe provides our students in the Global Studies & Maritime Affairs program as well as the Business Administration - International Business & Logistics program with a valuable exposure to the business environments and political issues around the globe.
-View a list of this summer's International Experiences.
-In certain years, a 60-day training cruise on the Golden Bear (see item #9) may be used in lieu of the study-tour or the training cruise may be the only option for fulfilling this group's international requirements.
+View a list of 2017's International Experiences.